Table of Contents

 Price

 Of course, price was a huge factor for us within our reviews – let’s face it, backpacking tents can and often are incredibly expensive and for most people this is a serious investment in your outdoor gear.
 However, that investment can and should generally last you a long time if you take care of it.
 When looking at price, we tried to take into consideration whether the tent in question actually felt worth the price and within this, we were taking into consideration all of the factors outlined above.
-We also took the ability to repair, replace and generally keep the tent looking as good as it can for as long as it can into consideration when deciding which tents give the best value for money.
+We also took the ability to repair, replace and generally keep the tent looking as good as it can for as long as it can into consideration when deciding which tents give good value for money.
 We also tried to make considerations for a range of different price points in our recommendations – kit costs can be a serious barrier in preventing you from getting outside.
 You might not have or want to make a big investment at this time on a tent!

 Disclaimer: This article contains Affiliate Links.
 You won’t pay any more for buying through these links, but we may receive a commission from any purchases made through them.
 As an Amazon Associate, I earn from qualifying purchases.
 If you choose to support us by buying through our links, we thank you as it helps us to continue providing the resources we do to help you enjoy the outdoors more!